 5 Meeting Y Presentation

 IEEE wishes to inform ITU-R Working Party 5D that the scheduling of Meeting Y (16-20 July 2012) directly conflicts with the IEEE 802 Plenary scheduled that same week in San Diego, CA, USA.
-As a result of this conflict, IEEE does not expect to be represented at Meeting Y. However, our representatives will be available to respond remotely to any questions that arise.
+As a result of this conflict, IEEE may not be represented at Meeting Y. However, our representatives will be available to respond remotely to any questions that arise.

 Contact: Michael Lynch E-mail: freqmgr@ieee.org